jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (a) the terms ‘cost price’ and ‘tax value’ in clause 1 do not include an amount of GST payable:
 (b) the references to 5% in clause 1 are treated as if they were references to a percentage calculated using the formula—5 + (5 × rate of GST applying on last day of relevant quarter):
 (c) the references to 9% in clause 1 are treated as if they were references to a percentage calculated using the formula—9 + (9 × rate of GST applying on last day of relevant quarter):
+(cb) the reference to 10.35% in clause 1 is treated as if it were a reference to a percentage calculated using the formula—10.35 + (10.35 x rate of GST applying on last day of relevant quarter):
 (d) the references to 20% in clause 1 are treated as if they were references to a percentage calculated using the formula—20 + (20 × rate of GST applying on last day of relevant tax year or corresponding income year):
-(e) the references to 36% in clause 1 are treated as if they were references to a percentage calculated using the formula—36 + (36 × rate of GST applying on last day of relevant tax year or corresponding income year).
+(e) the references to 36% in clause 1 are treated as if they were references to a percentage calculated using the formula—36 + (36 × rate of GST applying on last day of relevant tax year or corresponding income year):
+(f) the reference to 41.4% in clause 1 is treated as if it were a reference to a percentage calculated using the formula—41.4 + (41.4 x rate of GST applying on last day of relevant quarter).

 ### 11
 When a vehicle is leased or rented to the person after it has been leased or rented to another person (the other person), the cost price of a vehicle is its market value at the time it is first leased or rented to the person if—